pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 Replacing `match`  with the respective http method is time consuming if the routes are not well documented.

-we can find complete list of changes in [upgrade Ruby on Rails guides](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-3-2-to-rails-4-0) and the following gems will help us with smooth transition from Rails 3 to 4.
+We can find complete list of changes in [upgrade Ruby on Rails guides](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-3-2-to-rails-4-0) and the following gems will help us with smooth transition from Rails 3 to 4.

 ```
 gem 'protected_attributes'